-Fire - Fire services for this area are provided by the Montezuma Fire Protection District.
+Fire - Fire services for this area are provided by the Montezuma Fire Protection District-which contracts with the City of Stockton Fire Department.
 The area includes Montezuma Fire Station #1 and has access to fire hydrants.
 There are no fire service deficiencies in this area.